silnrsi/pysilfont/docs/feaextensions.md

 Where _statements_ is a sequence of FEA statements.
 Within these statements, variables may be referenced by preceding them with a `$`.
 Anything, including statement words, can be the result of variable expantion.
 The only constraints are:

-- The item stands on its own as a single token, to the lexer.
+- The item expands to one or more complete tokens.
 It cannot be joined to something preceding or following it to create a single name, token, whatever.
-- The expansion may result in only one token not more than one.
-So it can be a single name, but not multiple glyphs, etc.

 In effect a `{}` type block following a `for` or `let` substatement is the equivalent of inserting the substatement `if True;` before the block.